slothmock/SlothFinanceTracker/README.md

-# Crypto Dashboard
+# Sloth Finance Tracker

-Crypto Dashboard is a desktop application that provides an intuitive interface to track cryptocurrency holdings on Coinbase, DeFi positions (Currently Manual Input), and manage your Income/Expenses (TBA).
+Sloth Finance Tracker is a desktop application that provides an intuitive interface to track cryptocurrency holdings on Coinbase, DeFi positions (Currently Manual Input), and manage your Income/Expenses (TBA).

 ---